StonepeopleMedia/BBC_Days24/README.md

 R Tidyverse for Journalists 2024
-AUTHORS
+AUTHOR
 Jonathan Stoneman/Luuk Sengers

-This version of our introduction was created to support our sessions at CIJ Summer Conference 2024.
+(This version of our introduction was originally created to support sessions at CIJ Summer Conference 2024).

 It is more than likely that we won’t get through the session material within the time allowed - but the material is in a logical order, and the intention is that you will be able to follow up the lessons by using the instructions in this workbook, consolidating your learning as you go.

-Documentation and the files used in the session are available at the github repo - https://github.com/Stonepeople/CIJ_summer_24

 In order to make the session easy to join without having to install a lot of software in a short time, we created a cloud version of the material needed to follow the sessions, complete with the necessary data.
 This project will remain active for the foreseeable future, and so you can continue to use R and the Tidyverse packages we have installed for you until you decide you want to install R and RStudio on your own hard drive.